 In 1979, Microsoft moved from New Mexico to Bellevue, Washington.
 Two years later, the company introduced its first operating system on a personal computer, and Windows 3.0 made its debut in 1999.

 Before the Civil War, West Virginia woman Ann Reeves Jarvis launched Mothers’ Day Work Clubs to teach moms parenting tips.
 Once the war was over, she started the offshoot Mothers’ Friendship Day to foster relationships between former Union and Confederate soldiers.
 Once Jarvis died in 1905, her daughter, Anna Jarvis, threw the first modern Mother’s Day in honor of her own mom.

 In 1936, Wisconsinite Fred Osius demonstrated a sample of a motor-powered blender he’d patented three years before to big band conductor Fred Waring.
 The prototype didn’t work, but Waring improved the design and used the design as the basis for the Waring Blendor.

 Wyoming: National parks

 Hoping to expand west in the early 1870s, Northern Pacific Railroad Company saw the beauty of Yellowstone as a potential draw for tourists, who would, of course, use its trains, and lobbied for its expedition.
 In 1872, the Yellowstone Park Act gave the land to the government instead of individual owners, which would boost tourism and big railroad companies.
 Yellowstone wasn’t just the first national park in America—it was the first in the world.
-Check out the best free tourist attraction in every state.
 Plus: These 17 U.S. inventions were dreamed up by DIYers for DIYers.